 - Unsweetened almond milk doesn't raise blood sugar.

 - It is dairy-free and lactose-free.

 - Enriched almond milk is high in vitamin D.

-- It can help lower the risk for heart disease.
+- It can help lower the risk of heart disease.

 - Enriched almond milk benefits bone growth.